1936 Auckland Rugby League season: Auckland v Wellington

+Ross Jones (Ponsonby) debuted for Auckland along with halfback Frank Halloran (Ponsonby), and hooker Jack Satherley (Richmond).
+Walter Stockley (Ponsonby), Halloran's former teammate in the Northcote juniors and current teammate for Ponsonby, captained the Auckland team at five eighth.

-Auckland A v Auckland B (trial match)
+New Zealand A v New Zealand B (trial match)

 North Island v South Island (inter-island match)

-During the match R Haslam was running with the ball when he began falling into a hole which had fallen into the ground.
+During the match Reginald Haslam was running with the ball when he began falling into a hole which had fallen into the ground.
 In the meantime he had passed the ball and play moved away but was forced to stop once the referee realised what had happened.
 It had formed near a drain where the water had washed away the soil beneath the ground.
-A ball boy was photographed standing in the hole ‘buried’ to his waist.
+A ball boy was photographed standing in the hole 'buried' to his waist.
 The gate receipts for the match were £608 19/ with 15,000 in attendance at the match and the trial curtain-raiser.

 Auckland v England

 The Auckland team had been selected by Bert Avery and coached by Bert Cooke.
 Auckland competed well against a very strong England team before going down 22–16.
 Walter Cuthbert donated a trophy (a cap) for the best Auckland player which was selected by an Mr. R.F.
 Anderton, the touring teams co-manager as being Steve Watene.
 It was presented to him at the Auckland annual prize giving in November.